pawnlord/pawnlord.github.io/Write-Ups/CursedCTF.md

 ...wait, so the only possible inputs are 0, 12, 121, and -121?
 This will be very useful to know for our later code golf
 ### sending the payload
 There are probably better ways to do this, but i know how to use nasm and objcopy so i just built an object file and then copy the text to a separate file to send.
-The full script for sending the payload can be see nin build.py.
+The full script for sending the payload can be seen in build.py.
 ### code golfing
 First, we need to setup the output and input registers.
 This is the largest place we can save on, because `0x20000000` has a large number of 0's in it, but `0x1FFFFFFF` has very few.
 So, we can set our register to `0x1FFFFFFF` and then increment it
 The next is the actual logic.
 We can move in the number we want to edit into a byte register (as 0, 12, 121, and -121 all fit in a byte).
 The bit layouts of each number is shown below: